Arnulf, Duke of Bavaria: Later years

 Arnulf accompanied King Henry I on his 928 campaign against Duke Wenceslaus of Bohemia.
-In 935 he launched an attack against King Hugh of Provence to obtain the Iron Crown of Lombardy for his eldest son Eberhard, which only resulted in defeat.
+In 935 he launched an attack against King Hugh of Italy to obtain the Iron Crown of Lombardy for his eldest son Eberhard, which only resulted in defeat.
 After King Henry had died in 936, the Duke attended the coronation of his son Otto as King of the Romans at Aachen Cathedral.

 Duke Arnulf died in his Regensburg residence on 14 July 937; he was succeeded by his son Eberhard, who nevertheless was deposed by King Otto in 938.
 Arnulf is buried at St. Emmeram's Abbey.
 A commemorative plaque in tribute to him was attached to the Walhalla memorial in 1842.

 Marriage and children

 Historians believed Arnulf was married to Judith of Friuli, a member of the Unruoching dynasty, daughter of Count Eberhard of Friuli (d.
 866).
 The dates, however, do not match up.
 Judith of Friuli died ca. 881.
 This would have made a marriage between a boy (or at least young) Arnulf and an elder Judith, who was supposed to have produced several children 23 years or so after her death.
 More likely, therefore, is that he was married to Judith of Sülichgau (born ca. 888), daughter of Margrave Eberhard's grandson Count Eberhard of Sülichgau (d. after 889) and Gisela of Verona.